History of Microsoft Flight Simulator: Flight Simulator (2020)

 The latest entry to the series was first revealed in June 2019, at Microsoft's E3 2019 conference.
 Soon after the announcement, Microsoft Studios made available to the public its Microsoft Flight Simulator Insider Program webpage, where participants could subscribe to news, offer feedback, access a private forum, and be eligible to participate in Alpha and Beta releases of the game.

 Flight Simulator (2020) features significantly more scenery detail, accurately modelling virtually every part of the world.
 The simulation also includes vastly more sophisticated aircraft, with nearly complete simulations of aircraft systems, overhead panels and flight management computers (FMCs) in commercial jet airliners; features which were highly incomplete in previous versions.

-The new Flight Simulator is powered by satellite data and Azure AI.
-It features high fidelity shadow generation and reflections on aircraft surfaces, busy airports with animated vehicles and people, complex cloud formations, defined shorelines and water bodies, realistic precipitation effects on the aircraft's windshield, and very detailed terrain generation with a vast amount of autogenerated scenery.
+The new Flight Simulator uses satellite data and Azure AI.
+It features high fidelity shadow generation and reflections on aircraft surfaces, busy airports with animated vehicles and people, complex cloud formations, defined shorelines and water bodies, realistic effects on the aircraft's windshield, and detailed terrain generation with a vast amount of autogenerated scenery.

 The official website for the game states: "Microsoft Flight Simulator is the next generation of one of the most beloved simulation franchises.
 From light planes to wide-body jets, fly highly detailed and stunning aircraft in an incredibly realistic world.
 Create your flight plan and fly anywhere on the planet.
 Enjoy flying day or night and face realistic, challenging weather conditions."

 The game was released for Windows on August 18, 2020, through Xbox Game Pass and Steam on PC.
 Microsoft Flight Simulator 2020 was released on Xbox Series S/X on July 27, 2021.